clicktronix/photo-rest/README.md

 # photo-rest
-Rest server for storing and responsing photos.
+Rest server for storing photos and sending them to the frontend.
 Written with django rest framework